yazeedalrubyli/SDCND/Term2/MPC/README.md

 ## The Model
 **Kinematic Model includes:**
-1. the vehicle's x and y coordinates
+1. Vehicle's x and y coordinates.
-2. orientation angle (psi)
+2. Orientation Angle (psi).
-3. velocity.
+3. Velocity.
-4. cross-track error
+4. Cross-track Error.
-5. psi error (epsi).
+5. Psi Error (epsi).

 **Actuator outputs are:**
-1. acceleration.
+1. Acceleration.
-2. delta (steering angle).
+2. Delta (steering angle).

 The model combines the state and actuations from the previous timestep to calculate the state for the current timestep based on these equations: